thomasaimondy/neuromorpho_neuron_type_classification/data_model/README.md

 The source code of Virtual Simulated dataset is in our another project: https://github.com/thomasaimondy/treestoolbox/tree/master/casia

-The trained model and the two dataset, includes Virtual Simulated dataset and CASIA rat-brain dataset are around 2.52Gb, and can be downloaded  from this link:
+The trained model and the two dataset, includes Virtual Simulated dataset and CASIA rat-brain dataset are around 2.52Gb, and can be downloaded  from this link in Baidu Cloud Disk:

 SWC-format file data:
 Virtual Simulated dataset： data_model/swc_data/swc_fake